Snape3058/panda/README.md

 ## From Compilation Database to Compiler-Based Tools.

-*Panda* is a compilation-independent tooling scheduler for pipelining compiler-based tools in parallel based on the [JSON compilation database][link-cdb].
+*Panda* is a compilation-independent scheduler for pipelining compiler-based tools in parallel based on the [JSON compilation database][link-cdb].
 It allows you to execute various tools